stefanwichmann/kelvin/README.md

 4. Make sure you downloaded the latest release for your operating system and CPU architecture.
 If you are not sure stick to the most appropriate `amd64` release or `arm` if you are using a Raspberry Pi.

 5. If all this doesn't help, feel free to open an [issue](https://github.com/stefanwichmann/kelvin/issues) on github.

+# How Kelvin works
+In order to decide if Kelvin suits your needs and works in your setup, it helps to understand it's inner workings and behavior.
+In a nutshells Kelvin uses your Philips Hue bridge to talk to all the Hue lights in your home and will automatically configure them according to the schedules in your configuration file.
+In order to do this it will request the current state of every light every two seconds.
+For this state Kelvin differentiates three possible scenarios:

+1. ***The light is turned on:*** Kelvin will calculate the appropriate color temperature and brightness, send it to the light and safe this state.
+2. ***The light is turned on but it's state was changed since the last update:*** Kelvin detects that you have manually changed the state (for example by activating a custom scene) and will stop managing the state for you.
+3. ***The light is turned off:*** Kelvin will clear the last known state and do nothing.

+By following this scenarios you can expect these behaviors

+- Kelvin will automatically take control of every light you turn on.
+- Once you manually changed a light it will be ignored by Kelvin until it is turned off and on again.
+- If you have a Hue Tap to control your lights, the first tap will always trigger Kelvin.
+Any following tap will disable it.

 # Development & Participation
 If you want to tinker with Kelvin and it's inner workings, feel free to do so.
 To get started you can simple clone the main repository into your `GOPATH` by executing the following commands: